jp-ong/flutter-sandbox-web/lib/app/helpers/export_data/README.md

-# `ExportDataV2` Class Documentation
+# `ExportData` Class Documentation

-`ExportDataV2` is a class that provides a method to export tabular data to either PDF or CSV formats.
+`ExportData` is a class that provides a method to export tabular data to either PDF or CSV formats.
 It uses the Dart programming language and the Flutter framework's `pdf` and `html` packages.

 ## Enumerations

-The `ExportDataV2` class has three enumerations:
+The `ExportData` class has three enumerations:

 ### `FileExtension`